Meet the cast of 2020’s Silent Witness series 23

 Who’s AC Tim Holloway?
 The Assistant Commissioner.
 He is aware of Clarissa from a case they labored on collectively years in the past, and now he’s come to the Lyell Centre with the Jason Forbes case as an alternative of the native pathology lab.
 DCI Claire Ashby is his protégé.

 What else has Tom Goodman-Hill been in?
-Just lately he starred reverse Molly Windsor and Katherine Kelly in ITV drama Cheat, taking part in Adam.
-Tom Goodman-Hill can be recognized for enjoying Joe Hawkins in People, and has appeared in Everest, The Imitation Recreation, and Mr Selfridge.
+Not too long ago he starred reverse Molly Windsor and Katherine Kelly in ITV drama Cheat, taking part in Adam.
+Tom Goodman-Hill can be recognized for taking part in Joe Hawkins in People, and has appeared in Everest, The Imitation Recreation, and Mr Selfridge.

 Andre Flynn performs Malcolm Wilde